What to Do If You’re a Pedestrian Hit by a Car in Oklahoma

 Working with McIntyre Law

 Auto-pedestrian accidents can leave victims with huge medical bills, loss of income, and intense pain and suffering.
 McIntyre Law knows that pedestrians hit by cars deserve support and someone who will help them through the legal process.
 You don’t have to deal with your injuries and insurance claims on your own.
+If you need Spanish-speaking assistance, our team includes Spanish-speaking attorneys ready to provide aid where necessary.
 When you work with McIntyre Law, you’ll have the best pedestrian accident attorneys in Oklahoma by your side.
 We’ll fight for your rights so that you can move forward in comfort and with dignity.

 Do you have a case for a pedestrian accident lawsuit?